 El gran viaje [The Great Journey] An exciting step forward in the career of Adolfo García Ortega, one of the most highly valued writers on the current Spanish literary scene.
-A novel which is very much like a game of Russian dolls that incorporates a delightful gallery of contents: episodes of adventure and piracy, the unusual, the exotic and also the costumbrista, the metaliterary discourse...
+A novel which is very much like a game of Russian dolls and a delightful gallery of contents: episodes of adventure and piracy, the unusual, the exotic and also the costumbrista, the metaliterary discourse...
 At the beginning of the 21st century, a man obsessed with invisibility takes the same boat trip that his grandparents took in the middle of the last century on their honeymoon.
 In Patagonia they met a singular woman, Graciela Pavic, whose mysterious story holds a painful secret.
 But the origin of her story goes back to the great adventure of another journey, no less mysterious, which took place in the 16th century and was destined to fulfill a secret plan of Felipe II in that territory.
-Told like a modern A Thousand and One Nights, this novel spans a journey of five hundred years.
-In it, the journeys that are linked one to the other are, in fact, a single "great journey" to another place and another time.
+Told like a modern A Thousand and One Nights, Adolfo García Ortega's new novel, The Great Journey, spans a voyage of five hundred years.
+In it, the journeys are linked one to the other and function, in fact, as a single "great journey" to another place and another time.
 And also towards the fable.
-Fear, chance, the encounter with destiny, the disturbing ingredients of the unknown, appear in this novel, which inherits the best style of Conrad, Stevenson or Umberto Eco, where a narrative twist leads the reader to the amazing ending of this extraordinary book.
+Fear, chance, the encounter with destiny, the disturbing ingredients of the unknown, appear in this novel, which inherits the best style of Conrad, Stevenson or Umberto Eco, where a narrative twist leads the reader to an amazing ending.
 A cocktail of fables full of overflowing imagination and literary passion.
 Zenda El gran viaje is an elaborate narrative encyclopaedia that pivots on an overflowing literary enthusiasm and proposes a very singular reflection on human nature.
 To achieve this.
 Adolfo García Ortega displays an astonishing capacity as a fablemaker.
-Santos Sanz Villanueva, El Cultural Galaxia Gutenberg RIGHTS LIST FIGTION
+El Cultural